Rape Me

 "Rape Me" is a song by the American rock band Nirvana, written by vocalist and guitarist Kurt Cobain.
 It is the fourth song on the band's third and final studio album, In Utero, released in September 1993.

-Often interpreted as a commentary on fame, "Rape Me" was written shortly before the release of the band's breakthrough album, Nevermind, and intended to be a lyrically literal anti-rape song.
+Often interpreted as a commentary on fame, "Rape Me" was written shortly before the release of the band's breakthrough album Nevermind, and was intended to be a lyrically literal anti-rape song.
 However, the song's bridge was written several months later, and does contain lyrics that reference the struggles Cobain and his wife, Courtney Love, faced with the media following Nirvana's mainstream success.
-The song's title and lyrics led to MTV blocking Nirvana from performing it at the 1992 MTV Video Music Awards, before it had been released, and also contributed to In Utero initially not being sold by American big-box stores Walmart and K-Mart.
+The song's title and lyrics led to MTV blocking Nirvana from performing it at the 1992 MTV Video Music Awards, before it had been released, and also contributed to In Utero initially not being sold by American big-box stores Walmart and Kmart.

 "Rape Me" was released as the album's second single in December 1993, packaged as a double A-side with "All Apologies".
-It reached number 32 on the UK Singles Chart, and was the band's final single before Cobain's suicide in April 1994.
+It reached number 32 on the UK Singles Chart and also reached the Top 40 in Belgium and Ireland.
+It was the band's final single before Cobain's suicide in April 1994.